timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 \* *Additional code required*

 My experience with these libraries vary from writing and deploying applications with them, to simply looking through their `README` and documentation.
 If you find any inaccuracies in the table, please let me know in the comments and I'll update them.

-Thanks,

 # My Choice